EMC Design Guidelines

 -

-To lower the emission of magnetic fields from a signal in a cable, the signal should be shielded and the shield has to be laid on ground on both ends.
+To reduce the magnetic field emissions from a signal in a shielded cable, the shield has to be laid on ground on both ends